-Covering less than half a square mile, Valletta is Malta’s capital city, taking the name of its founder Grand Master Jean Parisot de La Valette.
+Covering less than half a square mile but home to some 320 religious, military and artistic monuments that bear testament to its founders and rulers, Valletta is Malta’s capital city and one of the most concentrated historical areas in the world.
+Valletta takes the name of its founder Grand Master Jean Parisot de La Valette.

 The city rises from between two natural harbours, namely Marsamxett and the Grand Harbour.
 Valletta’s Upper Barrakka and Lower Barrakka Gardens provide some spectacular views of the Grand Harbour and the Three Cities.
 The Upper Barakka Gardens are linked to the Grand Harbour by the Barakka Lift, which is particularly convenient for cruise ship passengers.